 With a New Year around the corner, you need 20/20 vision – and that means setting goals for your life.

+The world spins on – It’s Your Move!
+Every day you have so many scenarios where it really is your move!
 Many life trials will not be properly addressed on this earth.
+We need to accept that up front.
 Perhaps some will.
 But some issues are so tangled, too complicated to unravel.
-God helps people apply strategies in thinking – His wisdom – to work through difficult problems.
-God helps when it’s your move.
+God helps people apply strategies in thinking using His wisdom to work through difficult problems.
+God always helps when it’s your move.

 The topic for today is fresh new life.
 You know life can shift pretty quickly.
 Mostly it’s in the small stuff.
 I’m sure you’ve been in a jam at some point.
 Caught in bad circumstances.
 You have that dreaded, instant panic feeling.
 It could be you lost your wallet or left your purse on a shelf in a store aisle.
 Perhaps you forgot to pay an important bill.
 You may have broken something very special or ruined a plant you were nurturing.
 Your keys to a public building, a safe, and your own home are missing.
 Maybe you ran your car into someone’s fence or got pulled over for speeding.
 Maybe you said something you later regret terribly.